American Airlines to begin merging reservations platforms this summer

 American already joined its frequent flyer program with US Airways' earlier this spring.

-The shift will mean that US Airways reservations will move to American's system, run by Sabre Corp (SABR.O) from a Hewlett-Packard Co-run (HPQ.N) platform.
+The shift will mean that US Airways reservations will move to American's system, run by Sabre Corp from a Hewlett-Packard Co-run platform.

 The timeline fits within the company's earlier pledge to complete the migration this year.